-In this paper, we study regularized online allocation problem with a concave reward function and linear resource constraints under the so-called \textit{random input} model \citep{goel2008online} where i.i.d. requests arrive sequentially and follow an unknown distribution.
-Decisions must be made sequentially, that is, once a request is received with a known reward function, the decision maker shall instantly makes a decision based on current request, previous history and remaining resources.
-Throughout the paper, we impose hard constraints on the total resource consumption, which shall never be violated so that the decision maker must wisely control the resource consumption at any time.
+In this paper, we study regularized online allocation problem with a, potentially non-concave, reward function and linear resource constraints under the so-called \textit{random input} model \citep{goel2008online} where i.i.d. requests arrive sequentially and follow an unknown distribution.
+Decisions must be made sequentially, that is, once a request is received with a known reward function, the decision maker shall instantly make an irrevocable decision based on the current request, previous history, and remaining resources.
+Throughout the paper, we impose hard constraints on the total resource consumption, which shall never be violated so that the decision-maker must wisely control the resource consumption at any time.
 Clearly, the challenges of online allocation problems mainly stem from the dilemma of fulfilling the current request or reserving the resources for, possibly more rewardable, future ones.
 The task for a decision maker is to design a strategy that maximizes the regularized total rewards subject to resource constraints.
-The regularizer is a non-separable function of total resource consumption.
 A typical application of the problem under study is online advertising \citep{mehta2007adwords,agrawal2018proportional} where a publisher needs to assign each impression to some advertiser and maximize the click-through rate with budget constraints on each advertiser.
-Oftentimes, other aspects of resource consumptions, including fairness of advertisers or load balancing, are put into consideration.
+Oftentimes, other aspects of resource consumption, including the fairness of advertisers or load balancing, are put into consideration.
 Towards that end, a regularizer on total click-through rates can be added, in which case the objective function turns out to be the regularized cumulative total click-through rates.